saphyre/saphyre-data/README.md

         value : ArticleStatus.REMOVED
     });

+It's also possible to use dynamic values, passing a function will evoke everytime a query is constructed.

+    model.criteria('today', {
+        name : 'date',
+        property : 'publish_dt',
+        operator : SaphyreData.OPERATOR.GREATER_EQUAL,
+        value : function () {
+            return new Date();
+        }
+    });

 **Note:** Currently there's no option to use OR operator to join expressions

 ### Sort

     model.sort('recent', { 'publish_dt' : 'DESC' });

+It's possible to sort on a RAW text, like alias.

+    model.sort('recent', {
+        'publish_dt' : {
+            raw : true,
+            direction : 'DESC'
+        }
+    });

 ## Data retrieval